mariganeshkumar/mariganeshkumar.github.io/_pages/cv.md

   * Oracle Certified Professional, Java SE 6 Programmer, December 2013.
   * Business Vantage (BEC Vantage) – CEFR Level B2, April 2012.
 * Others
-  * Visited “Massachusetts Institute of Technology” as a visiting researcher for a period of six weeks in May 2017 and five weeks in May 2019.
+  * Visited "Massachusetts Institute of Technology" as a visiting researcher for a period of six weeks in May 2017 and five weeks in May 2019.
   * Regional finalist of ACM-ICPC-2013, an international level programming contest.